meganewintz/click_prediction/README.md

 - Test the model with test data.
 - Write the result in a csv file.

+This project is written in Scala.

 ## Operation

 The program take a json file as input.
-By default, it takes the file "Data.json" if no file is precise.
+By default, it takes the file "Data.json" if no file is precised.
 The output is a csv file "part-xxx" created in a folder named prediction in the current folder.

 ## Documentation

-Required: sbt 0.1 must be installed.
+Required: sbt 0.1 and scala must be installed.

 ## Start the sbt shell